-In UEFA Europa League matches, spread betting — commonly referred to as the handicap market — assigns a goal advantage or deficit to one side to level the perceived gap between teams.
-A -1.5 spread on a favorite means that team must win by two or more goals for the bet to cash, while the underdog at +1.5 covers as long as they lose by no more than one goal or pull off a draw or win.
-Unlike basketball where spreads often land in double digits, football spreads are tight — typically ranging from -0.5 to -2.5 — which makes every goal decisive and margins razor-thin.
+In UEFA Europa League matches, spread betting — commonly referred to as the handicap or Asian handicap market — assigns a goal advantage or disadvantage to one side to level the perceived gap between teams.
+Unlike basketball or American football, where spreads regularly land in double digits, football spreads typically range from -0.5 to -2.5 goals, making each half-goal increment a significant shift in probability.
+A -1.5 spread on a favorite means that team must win by two or more goals for the bet to cash, which fundamentally changes the calculus compared to a simple moneyline wager.

 Cross-Sport spreads Vig Comparison